ICB-DCM/pyABC/doc/sampler.rst

 HPC environments usually employ a job scheduler for distributing work to the execution nodes.
 Here, we shortly outline how pyABC can be integrated in such a setup.
 Exemplarily, we use a redis sampler, usage of in particular the dask sampler being similar.

-Let us consider the job scheduler `slurm <https://slurm.schedmd.com>`_.
+Let us consider the widely used job scheduler `slurm <https://slurm.schedmd.com>`_.
 First, you will need a script `script_redis_worker.sh` that starts the redis worker:

 .. code:: bash

    #!/bin/bash

    # slurm settings